kee-org/www-kee-pm/content/keevault/tos.md

 5. “Kee Vault” refers to Kee Vault Ltd except for usage where the “Kee Vault” brand is used as a reference to the name of the Service.
 6. “We”, “Our” and “Us” refer to Kee Vault Ltd.
 7. “Kee Vault Ltd” includes our affiliates, directors, subsidiaries, contractors, licensors, officers, agents, and employees.
 8. “Content” refers to content featured or displayed through the Website, including without limitation text, data, articles, images, photographs, graphics, software, applications, designs, features, and other materials that are available on the Website or otherwise available through the Service.
 “Content” also includes Services.
-“Paid Content” is Content only available to Users who are participating in a payment plan, including paid Subscriptions.
+9. “Paid Content” is Content only available to Users who are participating in a payment plan, including paid Subscriptions.
-9. An “Account” is one possible representation of your legal relationship with Kee Vault.
+10. An “Account” is one possible representation of your legal relationship with Kee Vault.
 It represents your authorization to sign in to and use the Service, and serves as your identity on the Service.
-10. A “Subscription” is an automatically-renewing paid upgrade to an Account which, when Active, and subject to the terms in this Agreement, enables access to Paid Content and features that are otherwise unavailable to an Account with no Subscription or to a User that does not have an Account.
+11. A “Subscription” is an automatically-renewing paid upgrade to an Account which, when Active, and subject to the terms in this Agreement, enables access to Paid Content and features that are otherwise unavailable to an Account with no Subscription or to a User that does not have an Account.
-11. “Activation” of your subscription will occur when you sign up to the Service or at the conclusion of any free trial we choose to offer to you.
+12. “Activation” of your subscription will occur either when you sign up to the Service or at the conclusion of any free trial we choose to offer to you.
+Your “Subscription Provider” will choose which.
+13. A “Subscription Provider” is the entity that you pay for your Subscription.
+They are responsible for informing us whether you have an active Subscription for your Account and handling any payment issues relating to that Subscription.
+They will also set their own terms of service which you should read and agree to when presented with the opportunity to do so.
+It may help to think of Kee Vault Ltd as the Service Provider.
+While we may also be your Subscription Provider, the role could be performed by a 3rd party, such as Google or Apple.

 ### B. Account Terms